Contacts

 RegExp Extractor

-RegExp Extractor is an utility designed to extract various data from text files and logs using conditions and rules written using regular expressions.
+RegExp Extractor is an utility designed to extract various data from text files and logs using regular conditional expressions and rules.

 It is very fast and can process huge files.